leblitzdick/lightning-bike/README.md

 for switching the power for the system is controlled via GPIO and also the 4 switches of the e-paper queried via GPIO.

+How does it work?

+The client automatically establishes a connection to the Internet with the USB network card after booting.
+The program starts and the display shows the start screen where you can currently choose between three different times of use.
+250 satochi are required per minute.

+The customer selects the period and the program generates a payment request, which is transmitted by lightning-charge to the node of the server.
+The client gets the payment information back from the server and uses it to generate a qr-code which is shown to the customer on the display.
+The customer now has 60 seconds to scan and pay for the qr-code with his lightning mobile APP.
+As long as the client tests at the server if the bill is reported as paid.

+Once the payment has been made, the system will power on for the selected time and you can start driving !!!
+After the end of the paid time, the system switches off and the power supply is interrupted - of course you can continue driving, but only with muscle power.
+The program returns to the home screen and you can book new time again.
+If it did not work, the start screen will be displayed and you can try it again.

 components server: